earairl/ITISDEV-MCO/README.md

 ## Local Host
 ### 1. Clone or Extract the Project
-- If using a ZIP file, unzip `filename`.
+- If using a ZIP file, unzip the project folder.
-- Move the extracted `filename` folder to a safe directory.
+- Move the extracted project folder to a safe directory.
 - Open the terminal/command line to the root directory of the project

 ### 2. Install Dependencies